ZZUTK/Face-Aging-CAAE/README.md

 	Loading pre-trained model ...
 	SUCCESS ^_^

 	Done!
-Results are save as save/test/test_as_xxx.png
+Results are saved as save/test/test_as_xxx.png
 ```